 FAQ

-How do you get Prevotella?
+How do you get Prevotella bacteria?

-Is Prevotella good or bad?
+Is Prevotella bacteria good or bad?

 Whether a type of bacteria is good or bad depends on the environment it’s in.
 Prevotella are known as commensals, which are types of microbes that live either on the surface of the body or in the mucosa without harming human health.
 The bacterial species in some circumstances, and problematic in others.
-Prevotella can be beneficial to the gut, but growth of Prevotella in the vagina leads to BV if it’s present in high amounts.
+Prevotella can be beneficial to the gut, but growth of Prevotella in the vagina leads to bacterial vaginosis if it’s present in high amounts.

-What disease is caused by Prevotella?
+What diseases are caused by Prevotella?

 What antibiotic treats Prevotella?